adw3r/proxy_parser/README.md

 # proxy-scraper
-Scrapes proxies for github
+Scrapes proxies from github

-The parser uses links to github files named proxies.txt and checks them in multithreading
+The scraper uses github search query "filename:proxies.txt", and saves all links to sources/http.txt.
+After that checks all founded proxies and saves them in folder in config.ini parameter SavePath

 install requierments with pip

 pip install -r requirements.txt